 - Analytical or inquiry-based questions

-The reputed schools in Sonepat work on critical thinking along these lines.
+The reputed Boarding schools in Sonipat work on critical thinking along these lines.
 The questions change as per the subject, the pattern varies based on the pedagogy.
 But the types remain constant where one flows after the other and takes the shape of a pyramid with critical thinking right at the top.
 Swarnprastha Public School’s approach is exactly this.
-The boarding school has always prioritised critical thinking in its classrooms as the skill is vital to develop other associated habits.
-Through closely stitched questions, SPS teachers provoke students to ask more meaningful questions and find out answers through research, collaboration, exploration and communication.
+The boarding school has always prioritized critical thinking in its classrooms as the skill is vital to developing other associated habits.
+Through closely stitched questions, SPS teachers provoke students to ask more meaningful questions and find out answers through research, collaboration, exploration, and communication.
 Critical thinking is essential and asking questions is the way to develop it.